prisma/prisma-examples/databases/mssql/README.md

-# MSSQL (Microsoft SQL Server) example
+# Microsoft SQL Server example

-This example shows how to use Prisma to introspect an MSSQL database and use [Prisma Client](https://www.prisma.io/docs/reference/tools-and-interfaces/prisma-client) in a **Node.js script** to read and write data in an MSSQL database.
+This example shows how to use Prisma to introspect an SQL Server database and use [Prisma Client](https://www.prisma.io/docs/reference/tools-and-interfaces/prisma-client) in a **Node.js script** to read and write data in an SQL Server database.
 You can find the database schema in [`./schema.sql`](./schema.sql).

 The example consists of two parts: